llvm/circt/docs/RationaleSymbols.md

 Inner symbols are more costly than normal symbols, precisely from the relaxation of MLIR symbol constraints.
-Since nested regions are allowed, finding all operations defining an `inner_sym` requires a recursive ir scan.
+Since nested regions are allowed, finding all operations defining an `inner_sym` requires a recursive IR scan.
 Verification is likewise trickier, partly due the significant increase in non-local references.

 ## Common Use

-The most common use for `InnerRefAttr`s are to build paths through the instantiation graph to use a subset of the instances of an entity is some way.
-This may be reading values via System Verilog's  cross-module references (XMRs), specifying SV bind constraints, specifying placement constraints, or representing non-local attributes (FIRRTL).
+The most common use for `InnerRefAttr`s are to build paths through the instantiation graph to use a subset of the instances of an entity in some way.
+This may be reading values via SystemVerilog's cross-module references (XMRs), specifying SV bind constraints, specifying placement constraints, or representing non-local attributes (FIRRTL).